dvinubius/scaffold-eth-examples/README.md

 WIP
-Differs from the openzeppelin factory branch:
+Differs from the proxy-factory branch:

 solidity --- factory vanilla, not via openzeppelin clone